Understanding Orthognathic Anatomy and Problems

 The lower jaw holds the tongue, which moves freely as you speak and eat.
 The upper jaw shapes the floor of the nasal cavity, allowing normal airflow.
 Normally, muscles are evenly developed on both sides of the face.

 Some common jaw alignment problems are described below.
 It’s also common to have a combination of these problems.

-Open bite (teeth don’t meet): An open bite is often due to a long upper jaw.
+Open bite (teeth don’t meet).
+An open bite is often due to a long upper jaw.
 This can cause a “gummy smile.”
 Or the problem may be that the rear of the lower jaw is too short.
+An open bite can also be caused by prolonged thumb sucking or improper tongue position at rest and when swallowing.
 An open bite can make it impossible to close the lips.

-Asymmetry (jaws are uneven): Uneven jaws are larger or smaller on one side than on the other.
-Or one side may be too far forward or back.
+Asymmetry (jaws are uneven).
+Uneven jaws are larger or smaller on 1 side than on the other.
+Or 1 side may be too far forward or back.
 The face may look off-center or crooked.

 Poorly aligned jaws can result in a variety of problems, including:

 Chewing problems.
 You may find it difficult to bite into a sandwich or an apple, or difficult to keep food in your mouth as you chew.
 The TMJs may be stiff or painful.

 Speech problems.
 It may be difficult to make certain sounds or to speak clearly.